RC Middle School | Youth Mental Health & Bullying Prevention Programs for Middle Schools

 Anyone who’s been there (and even some who haven’t) will tell you that adolescence ain’t easy.
 The landscape of the in-be-teen is riddled with potholes and detours.
 Middle School inhabitants can be unpredictable: one minute surly and sulking, the next bold and boisterous.
 The struggle to stake out a social identity in such a dynamic environment can lead to conflict, when boundaries inevitably collide.

 The message of Rachel’s Challenge is finely tuned to speak to this dilemma.
-We approach it from two directions: by teaching better emotional regulation skills, we give students a firmer foundation to stand on, helping them build the confidence, security, and resilience to cope with their daily experience and their changing world.
-From that solid ground, we invite them to reach out, to overcome prejudice, and grow critical social emotional skills like empathy and compassion.
+We approach it from two directions: first, by teaching better emotional regulation skills, we give students a firmer foundation to stand on, helping them build the confidence, security, and resilience to cope with their daily experience and their changing world.
+Then, from that solid ground, we invite them to reach out- to overcome prejudice, and grow critical social emotional skills like empathy and compassion.

 We provide simple tools that encourage self-reflection, and help reframe negative experiences into a source of learning and strength.
 And by creating a shared experience around the story of Rachel Scott, the first victim of the Columbine shootings, we invite a bond that can forge connection out of differences.